avishaiwa/SVLS/README.txt

 All_Simulations - Generate random matrices and random measurements, estimate the original matrix using recovery algorithms and evaluate results

-make_SVLS_paper_figures - script running and producing all figures shown in paper [1].
+make_SVLS_paper_figures - script running and producing all the figures shown in paper [1].

 Acknowledgment:
 ===============

-SVLS was developed by Avishai Wagner and Or Zuk, as part of work on the papers,
+SVLS was developed by Avishai Wagner and Or Zuk, as part of work on the paper:

 [1] Low-Rank Matrix Recovery from Row-and-Column Affine Measurements", A. Wagner and O. Zuk